Missing Indigenous transgender woman last seen in 2019 - NewsBreak

 “My immediate thought is that it’s a hate crime.
 That was my very first thing,” her uncle said.

 Christian Fencer is Dameron’s uncle.
 But being six months apart, they are more like siblings.
-They are also each other’s closest confidantes, having come out to each other as gay before sharing it with the world.Rittenhouse trial: Jury to resume after new mistrial request
+They are also each other’s closest confidantes, having come out to each other as gay before sharing it with the world.Amber Alert canceled: Missing Rochester teen located, safe with family

 “Being in Grove.
 It’s not really diverse whatsoever,” Fencer said.
 “There’s not really a lot of things that go on outside of the ordinary.
 And once there are, then it’s looked at as abnormal or weird or lacking, for lack of other words.”